PTAB

 - Title: Video Reproducing Method and Apparatus

-- Brief Description: The ’229 patent relates to an apparatus for recording and reproducing moving pictures (e.g., MPEG) and still pictures (e.g., JPEG), as well as corresponding thumbnail pictures.
-The apparatus comprises various functional units for photographing, recording, generating thumbnails, displaying, and reproducing the media content.
+- Brief Description: The ’229 patent describes an apparatus and method for recording and reproducing moving pictures (e.g., MPEG), still pictures (e.g., JPEG), and their corresponding thumbnail images.
+The invention focuses on generating and storing thumbnails for both media types to facilitate browsing and selection for playback.

 3. Grounds for Unpatentability